jfdev001/PDEMethods/README.md

     * It seems to me that domain decompositions split a global matrix $A$ from the linear system of equations $Au = b$ across subdomains $\Omega_i$ and then solve local systems of equations $A^{(i)} u^{(i)} = b^{(i)}$.
 How does a preconditioner come into effect here?
     * This is asked by me [here]() and I think this also resolves my question (at least for the Schwarz case)
 * How do higher order basis functions (i.e., non-linear finite elements) affect the identification of vertices as used in domain decomposition.
 Section 4.2 of Ref [17] suggests that for simplicity linear finite elements are used, that is the dofs are located at mesh vertices... does this make a significant difference on implementation??
+* Pg.
+141 of ref [17] states "the construction of the matrices `A_BB^(i)` requires to operate at the level of the amtrix assembly by the finite element code."
+Aren't these matrices formed from the assembly of the global solution matrix and subsequent decomposition of that matrix?
+    * The thesis appears to do something along the lines of the following algo:
+    ```julia
+    # define a unit cell
+    unit_cell = user_input()

+    # construct total geometry as unit test
+    geometry = Metamaterial()
+    if uniform # not done in practice... just for unit testing
+        for i in x
+            for j in y
+                for k in z
+                    make_geometry!(geometry, unit_cell, i, j, k)
+                end
+            end
+        end
+    else
+        throw("notimplemented")
+    end

+    A_global, b_global = discretize(geometry)

+    # discretize each unit cell using gmsh
+    A_units = [] # these would each have A_units^local for ref finite element
+    b_units = []
+    if uniform
+        for i in x
+            for j in y
+                for k in z
+                    A_unit, b_unit = discretize(unit_cell, i, j, k)
+                    push!(A_units, A_unit)
+                    push!(b_units, b_Unit)
+                end
+            end
+        end
+    else
+        throw("notimplemented")
+    end

+    @assert A_global == assemble(A_units) && b_global == assemble(b_units)

+    # TODO:
+    # solve problems on local elements... this will require communication
+    # between boundary elements... something that must be known by perhaps
+    # a head node

+    # TODO:
+    # glue solutions together with domain decomp... but domain decomp
+    # as is currently implemented is BDDC, which is not a gluing mechanism
+    # but rather a preconditioner... and does this preconditioner act
+    # on every subdomain??? or is conjugate gradient iterations occuring
+    # only for global matrix...
+    # i.e., split --> preconditioned solve on subdomain --> construct global?`
+    ```

 ### One Level Algorithms